-The Catalina 300 MkII ships with a Vacuum Florescent Display (VFD).
-The display brightness can be adjusted using the programming function on page 76.
+The Catalina 340 Z ships with a Vacuum Florescent Display (VFD).
+The display brightness can be adjusted using the programming function on page 74.

-Two panels can be installed on a single machine, and commands to the system can be entered at either.
+There are two jacks on the MPC control board, so an additional panel can be installed on a single machine, and commands to the system can be entered at either.